-Whether you’re having a picnic, an al fresco meal or a good old barbecue, dining outdoors is one of the best ways to enjoy the summer weather.
+Whether you’re having a picnic, an al fresco meal or a good old barbecue, dining outdoors and garden dining is one of the best ways to enjoy the summer weather.
 So, to make sure you’re taking full advantage of your little slice of the great outdoors, we’ve put together some tips on how to create the perfect dining space in your garden.

 The first thing to consider when creating your outdoor eating area, is what area in your garden is going to be best for dining.
 If you have a particularly large garden, think about positioning your dining table close to the kitchen; a long distance from your kitchen may put you off having a spontaneous lunch in your garden.
 If you have a big family, make sure that the table is placed in an area where there’ll be space for moving chairs.
 Nobody likes to be cramped in the corner!